vijaypembi/ecommerce-portal/README.md

 ### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is for educational purposes only.

 ### Acknowledgments